The Promise of Big Data

 - Capturing and analyzing new sources of data, building predictive models and running live simulations of market events

 - Using technologies such as Hadoop, NoSQL and Storm to tap into non-traditional data sets (e.g., geolocation, sentiment data) and integrate them with more traditional numbers (e.g., trade data)

 - Finding and storing increasingly diverse data in its raw form for future analysis

-They’ve been aided in this quest by the development of cloud-based data storage and the surge of sophisticated (and sometimes free or open-source) analytics tools.
-A serendipitous confluence of circumstances is leading to a host of new financial applications.
+They’ve been aided in this quest by the development of cloud-based data storage and sophisticated analytics tools.

 Sentiment analysis (aka opinion mining) applies natural-language processing, text analysis and computational linguistics to source material to discover what folks really think.

 - Build algorithms around market sentiment data (e.g., Twitter feeds) that can short the market when disasters (e.g., storms, terrorist attacks) occur

 - Track trends, monitor the launch of new products, respond to issues and improve overall brand perception